shakedzy/charles/README.md

  flipped.
 Default value: 0.001
 * `generations: Int`: Must be a positive integer.
 The number of iterations the model should run through before stopping.
 Default value: 10
+* `duplicationPolicy: String`: The policy of the model regarding duplicates in the population.
+See the class's documentation for more info.
 * `seed: Long` = A seed to be supplied to the model's pseudo-random number generator.
 Default value: system time (`System.currentTimeMillis()`)